Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 Uptime Kuma waits for value true in return.
 If the threshold is below 5, no alert.
 If higher, alert.

-This config correction has just been applied, so if you visit the server status within 24 hours of publishing this article, you'll see that "Blacklists" isn't at 100% uptime, unlike all the other services.
+This configuration correction has just been applied, so if you visit the’server status within 24 hours of the publication of this article, you'll see that «Blacklists» is not at 100% uptime, unlike all the other services.
 Now you've got the whole story.

 Conclusion